Biology

 They are biological indicators

 The appearance of cyanobacteria in an aquarium or tank can mean poor maintenance, excess nutrients (sulfates, nitrates, and phosphates), poor lighting, stagnation and/or poor water filtration.
 When cyanobacteria form lichens, they are used as biological indicators of air and water quality because they only grow in environments with very low or no pollution levels.
+This sensitivity makes them valuable tools for monitoring environmental health and the impact of human activities on ecosystems.

 Learn how pollution affects various ecosystems with our article on types of environmental degradation.